FanatiQS/VerbalEyes-Scroll-Controller/README.md

 TODO: Add details on how the board should be wired

 # Core Library
-The core library should be able to run on anything supporting the standard C libraries.
+The core library should be able to run on anything supporting C99 (note that VLA support is required).
 Because of this, the functions to access to Wi-Fi, persistent storage and logging are not defined.
 These have to be implemented to work on the micro controller that it is used on by defining all the required functions the library uses.
 These functions are prototyped in `verbalEyes-speed-controler.h`.

 ## Defining required functions
 ### Persistent Storage